IT Security Policy

 Trinity College Dublin first approved an Information Technology Security Policy in July 2003, becoming the first University in Ireland to publish formal IT Security guidelines for Staff and Students.

 It is the responsibility of all users to familiarise themselves with these policies.
-Printed copies of the current College IT security policies can be obtained from the IT Security Officer on request.

 Why have Information Security Policies?

-Information Security Policies are necessary to ensure that important College teaching, research and administrative data, and other confidential information is protected from theft or unauthorised disclosure.
+Information Security Policies are necessary to ensure that important teaching, research and administrative data, and other confidential information is protected from theft or unauthorised disclosure.

 Breaking the Rules

 Breaking the rules puts us all at risk.
-By divulging sensitive information, or by not applying strict security controls to sensitive information in your care, you expose the information and the College to potential damage and loss.
+By divulging sensitive information, or by not applying strict security controls to sensitive information in your care, you expose the information and the University to potential damage and loss.

 Education and Training